 Arroz con Pollo (or Camarones)

-Arroz con pollo (rice with chicken) and arroz con camarones (rice with shrimp) are both traditional dishes found throughout Latin America.
+Arroz con Pollo (rice with chicken) and Arroz con Camarones (rice with shrimp) are traditional dishes found in many Latin American countries.

 There's nothing special about the versions you'll get in Ecuador.
-Both are tasty staple dishes you can always fall back on if nothing else on the menu catches your eye.
+Both are popular dishes you can always fall back on if nothing else on the menu catches your eye.

 Where to Eat It: Anywhere